 - 1. Lay the three base sections on level ground in a rectangle with the bolt channels facing inward and the flanges facing outwards, remembering to put the wider of the two flanges towards the floor.
-(Key point). - 2.
-Slide a bolt into each end of the bolt channels in each section (i.e four bolts to each).
+(Key point). - Slide a bolt into each end of the bolt channels in each section (i.e four bolts to each).
 IMPORTANT: If you plan to erect the greenhouse on a patio or flagged area, you need to insert some extra bolts in the lower channels.
 See 13 below. - 3.
 Attach an angle stake to the first corner by pushing the bolts through the holes in the stake and securing with a nut.
 You do not need to fasten them tightly at this stage. - 4.
 Repeat this with the other corner. - 5.
 Ensure that the frame is square by measuring from corner to corner.
 Only when the diagonals are equal is the frame square.
 Tighten all the nuts (Key point). - 6.
-Get someone to help you carry the base frame to place where you want the greenhouse to be situated. - 7. a) If you are erecting on soil, mark where the corners will be and follow points 8 to 11 below. - b) If you are putting on a patio or flagged area, jump to point 11 - 8.
+Get someone to help you carry the base frame to place where you want the greenhouse to be situated. - 7. a) If you are erecting on soil, mark where the corners will be and follow points 8 to 10 below. - b) If you are putting on a patio or flagged area, jump to point 11 - 8.
 Lift the base frame clear of the site and dig a hole at each corner, sufficient in depth to take the angle stakes. - 9.
 Re-position the base in the desired position, ensure that it is still square by checking the diagonals again and then that it is level using a spirit level.
 When you are sure that both are correct give the nuts a final tightening - 10.
-Skip the next points and go to greenhouse assembly.
-N.B.
+Skip the next points and go to greenhouse assemblyN.B.
 It is advisable to concrete the corner stakes after you have erected the greenhouse.
 If you do it before and are slightly out of square you cannot make any adjustments (Key point). - 11.
 You must ensure that your patio is level.
-If it is not, you must level it up first or the greenhouse will not be level and will not glaze properly. - 12.
-Cut off the surplus portions of the angle stakes level with the bottom of the base. - 13.
+If it is not, you must level it up first or the green house will not be level and will not glaze properly. - 12.
+Cut off the surplus portions of the angle stakes, and then cut them into two inch sections.
+Drill a quarter inch hole in each side of each one.
+The holes must be drilled so that when placed on the flagged area channel of each side and end, as mentioned in point 2 above. - 13.
+These surplus pieces are going to be used to anchor the base to the flagged area.
+You should have enough for four pieces to each side.
 These are the number of extra bolts you need to insert into the bottom channel of each side and end, as mentioned in point 2 above. - 14.
-Check that the base is still square by measuring the diagonals again and level by using a spirit level. - 15.
+Check that the base is still square by measuring the diagonals again, and level by using a spirit level. - 15.
 Space the bolts in the sides and ends at equal distance and place the brackets on them, securing them with a nut. - 16.
 Do not anchor down at this stage (Key point)